DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 });
 ```

-When you pass selector properties instead of values, TestCafe enables [Smart Assertion Query Mechanism](assert.md#smart-assertion-query-mechanism) to avoid accidental errors and unstable tests.
-In this example, the assertion does not fail immediately if the condition does not match.
-TestCafe recalculates the `developerNameInput.value` property value until the assertion passes or the timeout expires.
+When you pass selector properties instead of values, TestCafe enables [Smart Assertion Query Mechanism](assert.md#smart-assertion-query-mechanism) to avoid errors and unstable tests.
+In this example, the assertion does not fail immediately if the condition does not match - TestCafe recalculates the `developerNameInput.value` property value until the assertion passes or the timeout expires.

 ## Selector Timeout